 What is art history?

-A work of art can be a historical structure, a museum display, a film or a book.
+A work of art can be a historical structure, a museum display, a film, or a book.
 Some works of art can contain poetry and remoteness.
 Change, culture, criticism, and admiration are all parts of art history.
-Studying a major in Art History may appear to be a ‘romantic affair’ that only the artistic minds can pursue.
-However, similar to other disciplines, searching and evaluating documents are just two examples of the practical skills that need to be honed in order to expand the range of employment in the workplace more quickly and thoroughly, and to be prepared for the future.
+Studying a major in Art History, which may initially appear to be a ‘romantic affair’ that only artistic minds can pursue, encompasses practical skills such as searching and evaluating documents.
+These skills are essential to expanding the range of employment opportunities in the workplace more quickly and thoroughly, preparing individuals for the future.

-Additionally, the capacity to convey ideas, ability in interpersonal communication and the appreciation in art are some of the skills required for admissions into galleries, auction houses, and foundation collections as well as for future research as a teacher.
+Additionally, the capacity to convey ideas, proficiency in interpersonal communication, and a deep appreciation for art are crucial skills for those majoring in art history.
+These skills pave the way for admissions into galleries, auction houses, and foundation collections, as well as for future research as a teacher.
+Embracing a major in art history not only nurtures a passion for the subject but also equips individuals with practical and interpersonal skills essential for diverse career paths within the art world.

 What do you typically learn in school if you major in Art History?